LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Plugins.md

 # Available plugins
 > [!CAUTION]
 > Plugins are not always developed by Activity Browser maintainers.
-> Below are listed plugins from people we know but we do not check plugins code.
+> Below are listed plugins from people we know but we do not verify plugins.
 >
 > **<u>Use plugins at your own risk</u>**.